To be admitted to LSCO all students must:

 - license number and expiration date of current LVN/LPN license;

 - evidence that student has mastered basic proficiency in reading, writing and math skills by having met the Texas Success Initiative (TSI) requirement.
 This information usually appears on your transcripts.
 For further information regarding TSI, please contact advising office @ 409.882-3340

 - successful completion of pre-requisites prior to program start.
 Pre-requisites in progress at the time of the application deadline will not be considered included in the academic achievement scale;

 - Evolve Reach Admission Assessment (A2) Exam profile indicating a composite score of 75 or higher, an Anatomy and Physiology score 75 or higher and a reading comprehension score of 80 or higher; and

 - Complete the written Applicant Interview included in the application packet.

-The Upward Mobility Nursing Program is a selective admissions program.
-The goal of the Upward Mobility Nursing Standards Committee is to select the most qualified applicants.
+The RN Transition Program is a selective admissions program.
+The goal of the RN Transition Program Standards Committee is to select the most qualified applicants.
 Criteria that are considered by the committee in the admission process include professional behavior during admission process, academic achievement and the written interview which is included in the application packet.
 It is the applicant's responsibility to ensure the application, transcripts, transcript evaluation and course substitution forms if necessary, and Admission Assessment scores are submitted by the due date.
 Only applications which are complete by the due date will be considered.
 Conditional admission will be offered to the most qualified applicants in any given admission period.